Brandwatch Review

 Buying considerations

-- Current public pricing is summarized as Custom pricing, but vendor packaging can change and should be verified before purchase.
+- Current pricing is Custom pricing, but it can change and should be verified before purchase.

 - Brandwatch does offer API or integration-friendly capability, which can matter if your team is operationalizing monitoring data elsewhere.